-As you’re planning any future road trips with your dog in tow, it’s important to consider how to make the trip safe and stress-free for your pup so you can all get excited for the adventure.
+As you're planning a future road trip with your dog, it's important to consider how to make the event safe and stress-free for your pup so you can all get excited for the adventure.

 "A lot of dogs are afraid to go for a ride in the car because the only time they go anywhere is when you take them to the vet or to get groomed," Lehew says.

-If this is the case with your pet, you may want to start planning some fun things locally to get your dog more excited to get in the car with you.
-That way, he won’t associate car trips with stressful situations.
+If this is the case with your pet, you may want to start planning some fun things locally to get your dog more excited to go with you and be more comfortable in the car.
+That way, he won't associate car trips with stressful situations.
 Take him to a dog park or visit a nearby pet store and make sure he gets a treat out of the excursion.

-It’s a good idea to start with small road trip distances (30 minutes to two hours) before traveling long distances, and to pay attention to stress signals from your pooch.
+It's a good idea to start with small distances (30 minutes to two hours) before traveling long distances, and to pay attention to stress signals from your pooch.
 These signs can come in the form of yawning a lot, licking their lips, or even vomiting.
-If you notice any of these signals, talk to your vet, because it may be a sign that your dog has car sickness or is genuinely fearful of being on the road.

 Another important thing to think about when bringing your dog along on any car trip is how to secure him safely.
 There are several types of restraints, and it pays to do some research on what kind of travel gear you should get for your individual pet, including a carrier, harness, crate, or a car seat.

-One of the best tips for traveling with your dog in general is to mentally prepare for any potential emergencies once you arrive at your destination.
-This means researching emergency vets and pharmacies local to your destination and putting those numbers in your phone.
-And make sure you have your own vet’s 24-hour emergency helpline (if they have one) in your contacts.
+One of the best tips for traveling with your dog in general is to mentally prepare for any potential emergencies.
+This means researching emergency vets and pharmacies local to your destination and putting those numbers into your phone.
+And make sure you have your own vet's 24-hour emergency helpline (if they have one) in your contacts.

 Some signs to look for that would indicate a potential emergency include:

-Make sure you know some basic dog first aid techniques such as how to do CPR or the Heimlich maneuver, and always ensure your dog is microchipped and wearing a collar with ID tags in case he gets lost.
+Make sure you know some basic dog first aid techniques such as how to do CPR or the Heimlich maneuver, and always ensure your dog has an updated microchip and wears a collar with ID tags in case he gets lost.